amanda-manyana/WEDE5020POEPART1/README.md

   - Implemented consistent navigation across all pages.
   - Inserted accessible headings and semantic structure.
   - Added non-functional enquiry form placeholders.
+  - PART 2: I created a style.css folder.
+  - Used psuedo-classes and CSS properties.
+  - Added src & srcset to product.html folder along side the all the images and added the size properties.
+  - Applied the typography styles and Linked all my pages to my style.css folder.

 ---